GFZ/arosics/README.md

 Use the function COREG_LOCAL.view_CoRegPoints() to visualize the geometric quality grid with the calculated absolute lenghts of the shift vectors (the unit corresponds to the input projection - UTM in the shown example, thus the unit is 'meters'.).

 NOTE: a calculation of reliable shifts above cloud covered areas is not possible.
-In the current version of CoReg_Sat these areas are not masked.
+In the current version of AROSICS these areas are not masked.
 A proper masking is planned.

 ```python